 Tempting as it is to hide under the duvet until spring (with brief forays out for Christmas and New Year’s obvs), that’s just not going to fly.
 Wrap up warm and head out for a gorgeous autumn walk in London.

-I’ve already talked about stomping around Hampstead Heath, but if you’re looking for more inspiration, the Regent’s Canal Towpath is a beaut at this time of year – it wends its way through some of London’s prettiest areas including Primrose Hill, Camden and Little Venice.
+We’ve already talked about stomping around Hampstead Heath, but if you’re looking for more inspiration, the Regent’s Canal Towpath is a beaut at this time of year – it wends its way through some of London’s prettiest areas including Primrose Hill, Camden and Little Venice.

-The Green Chain Walk is another one of my autumn favourites.
+The Green Chain Walk is another one of our autumn favourites.
 At 80km it’s far too long to tackle in the course of a weekend – but it’s the perfect challenge to see you through the autumn months.

 The walk takes you through many of South London’s beautiful green spaces (including Nunhead Cemetery and the Oxlea Woods), so is a great option when the colours start to change.